yiggzzz/Final-Project-/README.md

 #  Phishing Detection

-##  Description of source of data
+##  Description of the source of our dataset
-  - Topic was taken from 10 Best Machine Learning Projects with datasets, A [link](https://www.kaggle.com/datasets/shashwatwork/web-page-phishing-detection-dataset) was posted in slacks by Jamie.
+  - Topic was taken from 10 Best Machine Learning Projects with datasets.
+A [link](https://www.kaggle.com/datasets/shashwatwork/web-page-phishing-detection-dataset) was posted in slacks by Jamie.

-## Reason why we selected topic?
+## Reason why we selected topic
  - Being that it is on the top 10 Best Machine Learning.
 We wanted use dataset that would be great especially for  Machine Learning

-## Question We  hope to answer
+## Questions we hope to answer
 - will we be able to determine whether or not a URL is phishing or legitimate.
 - which machine learning will be bettter for Dataset
 - after cleaning and preprocessing  Data, is our dataset optimize to through different machine model.